(A) Purpose of the

 inquiry committee.
 The investigation committee should consist of at least three

-respondent or the case in question.
-The members of the investigation committee
+investigation.
+The members of the investigation committee shall have the

-shall have the necessary expertise to examine the evidence, interview the
+necessary expertise to examine the evidence, interview the principals and key

-principals and key witnesses, and conduct the investigation.
-The investigation
+witnesses, and conduct the investigation.
+The investigation committee members

-committee members may be scientists, subject matter experts, or other qualified
+may be scientists, subject matter experts, or other qualified persons, and they

-persons, and they may be from inside or outside the university.
-The
+may be from inside or outside the university.
+The investigation committee

 (F) The research integrity officer shall